 Although drusen can be identified in childhood, they are small and non-mineralised.
-As such drusen are rarely identified in the paediatric patient, although a region of slight increased density and swelling may be evident on thin section scans 3.
+As such drusen are rarely identified in the paediatric patient, although a region of slightly increased density and swelling may be evident on thin-section scans 3.

 Treatment and prognosis